Spain Digital Nomad Visa Guide (2024)

 • Tip #3: Take into account that a lot of Spaniards, especially those over a certain age, do not speak English, so try to learn the basics of Spanish as soon as you can.

 • Tip #4: Ambiguity is a part of life in Spain, and it is particularly visible in the administration system.
-Hence, get used to that, and avoid looking at things in black and white.
+So, get used to that, and avoid looking at things in black and white.

 5 Best destinations for digital nomads in Spain